donovm4/msft-certifications/intermediate/az-500/README.md

 > previously Azure AD

 - cloud-based identity and access management service
+- ensures user identities are securely managed and can access resources properly
 - can be used to access internal resources
 - can be used to access external resources:
   - M365